-Work through the exercises in our recent workbook: Arguments and Persuasive language: an essay-writing guide.
+Work through the exercises in our recent workbook: Arguments and Persuasive language: essays made easy.
 The following tips and responses include metalanguage/ways to analyse “construction of argument” strategies.
 (Area Study 2: Analysing Arguments.)
 Click here for EAL Program.

 (If you don’t have the workbook, you can purchase it from the website.
 See below.)

-- Please see another response for page 31 (TAFE) and page 33, “Dragging their feet”, by Ms Janie Martin
+- Please see another response for “TAFE cuts under the stethoscope”, pp. 40-41, and “Dragging their feet”, by Ms Janie Martin, see p.
+46